 When we go away for weeks, we understand that we lose the opportunity to earn and save.
-This lengthens our timeline towards financial independence, there is a possibility that we may not retire as early as we thought.
+Although this lengthens our timeline toward financial independence, there is a possibility that we may not retire as early as we thought.

-It does not mean that we do not want to achieve financial independence anymore.
-We just felt that this is where we want to devote the time that we have now.
-We will never be at this point in our lives again (my wife 29, me 34 years old), and so we asked these questions.
+It does not mean we no longer want to achieve financial independence.
+We just felt that this is where we want to devote our time now.
+We will never be again at this point in our lives (my wife is 29, me 34 years old), so we asked these questions.

 What more do we wish to learn?

 Sad to say, but we are not yet ready to travel full-time at this point in our life.
 Of course, unlike the monk in the parable, we cannot abandon working just yet, but maybe there is a sweet spot between leaving our jobs and working 40-hour weeks for the next 30 years.
 That sweet spot is where we have our necessities covered while enjoying the freedom to do trial retirements for weeks.

 What will that look like?
 Sacrifices must be made, budgets strictly followed, and our wants gently trimmed.
 Saving for trial retirements must reflect in the budget.
 To do this, we first select a few cities where we want to do our trial retirement.
 Next, we extensively research the cost of living in the areas where we want to stay for a month.
 We decide where and how much, then we start saving aggressively towards it.
 Off we fly to the next destination, and we pay ourselves with the savings when we return home.

 Where is your sweet spot? , I could not tell you because it is unique only to you.
 Do you and your family have the necessities to live comfortably?
 If you do, then you are very close.
 Now, it is just a matter of deciding which side of the spectrum you want your sweet spot to be.